DevanR/devanr.github.io/_posts/2019-04-02-dont-call-yourself-a-programmer.md

 situation, maintaining a professional appearance, speaking in a confident tone of voice, etc.

-##### At the end of the day, your life happiness will not be dominated by your career.
+##### At the end of the day, your life happiness will not be dominated by your career

 Either talk to older people or trust the social scientists who have: family, faith, hobbies, etc etc generally swamp career achievements and money in terms